x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 ### What are the supported public folder migration scenarios?

-The following list details the available options for migrating public folders to Exchange Server 2016 or Exchange Online.
+The following list details the available options for migrating public folders to Exchange or Exchange Online.

 - Exchange 2010 public folders (SP3 RU8 or later) can be migrated to Exchange 2016 or Exchange Online.

-- Exchange 2013 public folders (CU15 or later) can be migrated to Exchange 2016 or Exchange Online.
+- Exchange 2013 public folders (CU15 or later) can be migrated to Exchange 2016, Exchange 2019, or Exchange Online.

 - Exchange 2016 public folders (CU4 or later) can be migrated to Exchange Online.

+- Exchange 2019 public folders can be migrated to Exchange Online.

-Currently only migrations to Exchange 2016 in the same Active Directory forest are supported.
+Currently only migrations to Exchange 2016 or Exchange 2019 in the same Active Directory forest are supported.
 Cross-forest migrations will be supported in the future.

-### After migration, what happens to the hierarchy on the source Exchange 2010 servers?
+### After migration to Exchange 2016, what happens to the hierarchy on the source Exchange 2010 servers?

-During the finalization stage in migration, a lock is placed on the source server to make it inaccessible to user.
+During the finalization stage in migration, a lock is placed on the source server to make it inaccessible to users.
 This lock remains in place to prevent users from accessing the source public folders after migration completes.
 Although you can release this lock, we don't recommend doing so because the changes can't be synced to Exchange 2016.

 ### When you migrate public folders, what happens to existing public folder rules?